cosmos/ibc/spec/ics-002-client-semantics/README.md

 `checkMisbehaviourAndUpdateState` MUST throw an exception if the provided evidence was not valid.

-If misbehaviour was valid, the client MUST also mutate internal state to mark appropriate heights which were previously considered valid invalid, according to the nature of the misbehaviour.
+If misbehaviour was valid, the client MUST also mutate internal state to mark appropriate heights which were previously considered valid as invalid, according to the nature of the misbehaviour.

 #### ClientState